niklasfranklin/DiMuon_Search/figures/README.md

 ## level_weights.png

 This plot is a 1D histogram of the incoming neutrino energy, it is weighted by the dimuon event rate.
 There are multiple series, each representing a different level of processing.
+The total number of events over a ten year period are in the plot's legend.

 ## muons.png